Blessings

 Jubilees 22:26-30

-And the 2 lay together on 1 bed, and Jacob slept in the bosom of Abraham, his father’s father, and he kissed him 7 times, and his affection and his heart rejoiced over him.
+The 2 of them lay together in the same bed, and Jacob slept in the arms of his grandfather Abraham.
+Abraham kissed him 7 times, and his heart was full of love and joy for him.

-And he blessed him with all his heart and said: “The Most High God, the God of all, and Creator of all, who brought me forth from Ur of the Chaldees that he might give me this land to inherit it forever, and that I might establish a holy seed—blessed be the Most High forever.”
+He blessed him with all his heart and said, “The Most High God, the God and Creator of all, who brought me out of Ur of the Chaldees to give me this land as an inheritance forever, and to establish a holy people—blessed be the Most High forever.”

-And he blessed Jacob and said: “My son, over whom with all my heart and my affection I rejoice, may Your grace and Your mercy be lifted upon him and his seed always.
-And do not forsake him, nor set him at nothing from henceforth to the days of eternity, and may Your eyes be opened upon him and upon his seed, that You may preserve him, and bless him, and may sanctify him as a nation for Your inheritance; And bless him with all Your blessings from henceforth to all the days of eternity, and renew Your covenant and Your grace with him and with his seed according to all Your good pleasure to all the generations of the earth.”
+He then blessed Jacob and said, “My son, you fill my heart with joy and love.
+May Your grace and mercy always be upon him and his descendants.
+Do not abandon him or consider him worthless from now to eternity.
+Keep Your eyes open to him and his children—preserve them, bless them, and set them apart as a people for Your inheritance.
+Bless them with all Your blessings from now on through all eternity.
+Renew Your covenant and Your grace with him and his descendants according to Your good will for all the generations of the earth.”

 Abraham died